birocoles/Vedo/README.md

 # Vedo

-Some codes to learn and test Vedo features
+This repository contains some [Jupyter Notebooks](https://jupyter.org/) to illustrate, test and also learn the Python module [Vedo](https://vedo.embl.es/).